FengyiQuan/rust-mlops-template/README.md

 ### Pattern Count CLI

-Change into `pattern-count-cli` directory and run cargo run -- 1 'test.txt' to list all lines that contains `1` in the file 'test.txt'.
+Change into [`/pattern-count-cli`](https://github.com/FengyiQuan/rust-mlops-template/tree/main/pattern-count-cli) directory and run cargo run -- 1 'test.txt' to list all lines that contains `1` in the file 'test.txt'.